BerryAI/blockchain/README.md

-This project has moved to http://github.com/hongcoin/.
+Project HONG has moved to http://github.com/hongcoin/.